Xyclade/MachineLearning/Readme.md

 #####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
 Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#labeling-isps-based-on-their-DownUpload-speed-knn-using-smile-in-scala)) to predict ones gender when given a weight and height.
 With this same dataset using regression, you could instead predict ones weight or height, given the gender the respective other missing parameter.

 With this extra power, comes great responsibility, thus in the working field of regression one should be very careful when generating the model.
 Common pitfalls are [overfitting](#overfitting), [under fitting](#under-fitting) and not taking into account how the model handles [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).

 ####Unsupervised Learning
 In contrast to [supervised](#supervised-learning), with unsupervised learning you do not exactly know the output on beforehand.
 The idea when applying unsupervised learning is to find  hidden underlying structure in a dataset.
 An example would be [PCA](#principal-components-analysis-pca) with which you can reduce the amount of features by combining features.
 This combining is done based on the possibly hidden correlation between these features.
 Another example of unsupervised learning is [K-means clustering](#http://en.wikipedia.org/wiki/K-means_clustering).
 The idea behind K-means clustering is to find groups within a dataset, such that these groups can later on be used for purposes such as [supervised learning](#supervised-learning).

 #####Principal Components Analysis (PCA)
 Principal Components Analysis is a technique used in statistics to convert a set of correlated columns into a smaller set of uncorrelated columns, reducing the amount features of a problem.
 This smaller set of columns are called the principal components.
 This technique is mostly used in exploratory data analysis as it reveals internal structure in the data that can not be found with eye-balling the data.

-A big weakness of PCA however are outliers in the data. these heavily influence it's result, thus looking at the data on beforehand, eliminating large outliers can greatly improve its performance.
+A big weakness of PCA however are outliers in the data. these heavily influence its result, thus looking at the data on beforehand, eliminating large outliers can greatly improve its performance.

 To give a clear idea of what PCA does, we show the plots of a dataset of points with 2 dimensions in comparison to the same dataset plotted after PCA is applied.